The Best Things in Life are Free.

 The Aventine hill is a wonderful tranquil area of Rome to discover.
 Behind the Circus Maximus, the hill leads up through the Rose Gardens of Rome to Piazza dei Cavalieri di Malta, here you will find the secret keyhole.
 Directly in front of the priory is the church of Saint Anselmo run by the Benedictines, you can visit the church and gift shop which sells liqueurs, chocolate and perfumes produced there.

 The Rose Garden of Rome is a wonderful space in springtime when the roses are in bloom.
 Over 1,100 varieties of Rose are organised by species.
 Originally a Jewish graveyard, today the garden is arranged with pathways forming a large menorah to remember its former use.
-From the garden you can gaze at the circus Maximus and the buildings of the Palatine hill behind.
+From the garden you can gaze at the Circus Maximus and the buildings of the Palatine hill behind.
+Top tip: Climb Rome’s seven hills to witness Rome’s dramatic skyline.

 The Not so secret ‘secret keyhole’ is on the gate of the priory of the Knights of Malta on the Aventine hill.
 Put your eye to the keyhole and you will see a perfectly framed view that spans three countries.
 Standing in Italy, you look through the official territory of Malta to marvel at the dome of St Peter’s in Vatican City.